mGalarnyk/Python_Tutorials/Scrapy/README.md

 Ubuntu | [Install Anaconda on Ubuntu](https://medium.com/@GalarnykMichael/install-python-on-ubuntu-anaconda-65623042cb5a#.4kwsp0wjl) | [Youtube Video](https://www.youtube.com/watch?v=jo4RMiM-ihs)
 All | [Environment Management with Conda (Python 2 + 3, Configuring Jupyter Notebooks)](https://medium.com/towards-data-science/environment-management-with-conda-python-2-3-b9961a8a5097) | [Youtube Video](https://www.youtube.com/watch?v=rFCBiP9Gkoo)

 2. Install Scrapy (anaconda comes with it, but just in case).
-You can also install on your terminal (mac/linux) or command line (windows)
+You can also install on your terminal (mac/linux) or command line (windows).

 ```
 conda install scrapy
 ```